sethwb99/df-mod2-forensic-copy/README.md

 # df-mod2-forensic-copy

-#In this project I created a folder with forensic evidence and made a copy of that folder ensuring that the SHA256 values match for both folders.
+#In this project, I created a folder with forensic evidence and made a copy of that folder ensuring that the SHA256 values match for both folders.
 This means that the copy folder is a forensically sound copy.
-For evidence I just made some fake files along with some images that I had on my desktop already.
+For evidence, I just made some fake files along with some images that I had on my desktop already.

 ##Here are the hashes from the original evidence folder: